jsutker/ExercisesInC/reading_questions/thinkos.md

 1) Give a real-world example of virtualization (ideally not one of the ones in the book).

+Calling 911 gives you a line to the dispatch, and (given the right situation) an ambulance is sent to your location.
+You don't decide which ambulance or which route they take to get to you, you just call, give a location, and medical professionals appear in a few minutes.

 2) What is the difference between a program and a process?

+The program is the running code, while the process is an abstraction of the isolation process keeping the program from affecting other programs that it's not meant to affect.

 3) What is the primary purpose of the process abstraction?
 What illusion does the process abstraction create?

+To coordinate multiple processes accessing the same section of memory (but not all at once, hence coordination).
+It makes it seem as if they can all access it at once.

 4) What is the kernel?

+The OS section responsible for "core capabilities".

 5) What is a daemon?

+A background process that provides OS services.

 ## Chapter 3